zedlopez/ifm/The Recipe Book.md

 ## Sounds

 ^^{senses}^^{actions: involving senses}^^{rooms+kind+: listening to (with no object)}^^{listening to+action+}
-It is too easily assumed that room descriptions are what the player sees, but as **The Undertomb** demonstrates, they might just as easily include ambient sounds.
+It is too easily assumed that room descriptions are what the player sees, but as [The Undertomb 1] demonstrates, they might just as easily include ambient sounds.

 So Inform's "listening to" action is the audio equivalent of "examining", rather than "looking".
 Despite this the player can type ``listen``, which Inform understands as listening to the everything in the location at once.
 A simple but effective way to handle this is shown in [The Art of Noise].